-On this website we provide an overview of the salvation-based, biblically-derived Faith Therapy methodology, a bookstore with links to the best Christian counseling resources, biblical answers by topic for many of life's difficult problems, a comprehensive video counseling training curriculum, an invitation to joins us in our mission outreachers, and links to the Word of Life Counseling Trainng Institute website where we offer free video training courses, low cost certifications, and College Degrees in Christian counseling.
+On this website we provide an overview of the salvation-based, biblically-derived Faith Therapy methodology, a bookstore listing what we believe are the best Christian counseling resources, biblical answers by topic for many of life's difficult problems, a comprehensive video counseling training curriculum, and links to the Word of Life Counseling Training Institute website where we offer free video training courses, low cost certifications, and College Degrees in Christian counseling.

 Faith Therapy is a new methodology for in-depth Christian Counseling and life coaching derived directly from the Bible and based on the process of salvation by faith.
-God's method of salvation works!
-It is our job as counselors and life coaches to assist the Holy Spirit, the chief counselor, by removing the roadblocks to the process of salvation in order to help God's people achieve the wonderful, fulfilled life that God intended them to have.
-Please watch the slide show below on the many aspects of Faith Therapy.
+Please watch the slide show and videos below on the many aspects of Faith Therapy.

 The statistics of tragedy, dysfunction and emotional trauma within our society began to increase significantly around 1950 and reached epidemic proportions in the 1980s.
 The trend has continued since that time.
 Currently, over one-half of our marriages are ending in divorce.
 One-half of those who are married are reported to have had at least one affair.
 One-third of the women in America have been sexually abused and one-sixth have suffered incest.
 Domestic violence occurs repeatedly in at least 25 per cent of our homes and at least once in two-thirds of marriages.
 Approximately 20 per cent of men abuse alcohol, 10 per cent are dependent on it and 6 per cent use illicit drugs.
 Even though most of us would like to believe that these statistics do not apply in our churches, studies have indicated that there is little difference concerning psychological and abuse problems within Christian churches in comparison to the United States' society as a whole.